nerdistry/HistoScan/README.md

 - **Deployment**: The trained model is served using Flask, providing a simple and efficient API for real-time predictions.
 - **User Interface**: Developed with Vue.js and Node.js, the UI allows users to upload images and receive instant diagnostic results.

-This comprehensive approach not only improves the accuracy of cancer detection but also makes the tool accessible and easy to use for healthcare professionals.
+This approach not only improves the accuracy of cancer detection but also makes the tool accessible and easy to use for healthcare professionals.